 A bill in Virginia that would have ratcheted up penalties for protesters who remained at the scene of an unlawful assembly after being told to leave was defeated by state lawmakers, and a Washington state bill that would have labeled protesters “economic terrorists” has little chance of passing, The Intercept noted.

 On 23 January 2017, Iowa lawmakers introduced a bill that, if passed, would have mean protesters who blocked highways could be charged with felonies carrying penalties of five years in prison:

 People who intentionally block traffic on Iowa highways could be charged with a felony punishable by up to five years in prison under an Iowa Senate bill co-sponsored by nine Republican lawmakers.

 Senate File 111 has been introduced in response to an incident in November when more than 100 protesters blocked Interstate Highway 80 in Iowa City, said Sen. Jake Chapman, R-Adel, the bill’s lead sponsor.
 The activists shut down eastbound traffic for about 30 minutes, protesting the election of Donald Trump as president, before they were either removed by law enforcement officers or left on their own.

-In Colorado, a bill has been introduced that would raise the severity of criminal charges for tampering with oil and gas production equipment from a misdemeanor to a felony, while in Michigan, the Republican-led state House introduced an anti-picketing bill.
+In Colorado, a bill that would have raised the severity of criminal charges for tampering with oil and gas production equipment from a misdemeanor to a felony also died, while in Michigan, the Republican-led state House introduced an anti-picketing bill.
 (The Intercept reported the latter has been shelved.)

 A deluge of bills set on criminalizing protest-related activity may appear to be a broad effort to crack down on free speech, but at least some of the proposals seem to be local responses by lawmakers to constituents and businesses who opposed protests that swept across the country in 2016.
-It is important to note that none of the bills listed above has yet passed or enacted as law.
+It is important to note that many of the bills failed in their respective state governments and were never made law.